 But actually, if you listen to the second teacher, not only were they warm and kind, and helpful, so they are motivated to help, but they still kept the child on track on task, and “Let’s do a few more before you go out to play.”
 So there is a way that we can speak to ourselves that is kinder and warmer.
-And I might start with that sort of example to help people get this idea that beating yourself up all the time, it isn’t as necessary, as we think.
+And I might start with that sort of example to help people get this idea that beating yourself up all the time, isn’t as necessary, as we think.

 Dr. Moira Junge: I mean, that’s some of the same thinking about when we set instructions for people with sleep.
 Often we might talk to them about some sleep strategies, including some sleep hygiene instructions.
 And, or maybe some meditation and we might want them to do a little bit of meditation in between when I see them next, and tends to be sometimes people will actually maybe obsess over that or do it too rigidly.
 Or, you know, when someone comes to mind where she did meditation for like eight hours when instructions are five minutes.
 You know, those sorts of things.
-So maybe talk to our listeners around how can we get people to take on those sort of principles with less obsession of the detail.
+So, maybe talk to our listeners about how can we get people to take on those sort of principles with less obsession of the detail.

 Dr. Jennifer Kemp: Yeah.
-Actually, when you give me that example of that client, I can hear how the meditation has become what in actual, we call it experience avoidance.
+Actually, when you give me that example of that client, I can hear how the meditation has become what in actuality, we call it experience avoidance.
 So if I meditate more, I feel less anxious about my sleep.
 So five minutes is enough, still anxious.
 Keep going.
-So we want to let people kind of leg help people let go of that controlled agenda basically, that idea that in order to be OK, we must not have these kinds of so-called negative state.
+So we want to let people kind of leg help people let go of that controlled agenda basically, that idea that in order to be OK, we must not have these kinds of the so-called negative state.
 So we must not feel anxious.
 We must not feel upset, sad, angry.

 It is kind of an understanding that humans seemed to have developed that it’s bad to feel that way.
 And so we must do all these kinds of things to get away from those experiences.
 So in Acceptance and Commitment Therapy, we are teaching people that you can do the things that are important to you, even in the presence of these uncomfortable emotions, and changing a perfectionism is an example of that.